Ainul-Hossain/GITHUB-PROFILE-FINDER/README.md

                         ::: Find Any Github Profile and Repositories :::

+## Features

+- Find anyone's github profile with just github username.
+- Show five latest repositories of any user.
+- Used GitHub API to fetch github profile info.

+## Deployment

 If u want to deploy or clone this project than u have to add secretData.js file inside main directory.

 Inside secretData.js: